Caleb-Mantey/solid-design-principles-in-js/Readme.md

 ### SOLID Design Principles
-One fundmental software principle is the __SOLID PRINCIPLE__ which is ussually refered to the as *the first five principles of object oriented design*.
+One fundamental software principle is the __SOLID PRINCIPLE__ which is usually referred to as *the first five principles of object oriented design*.
 This principle was formulated by _Robert C. Martin_ (also known as **Uncle Bob**).
 In this article we will be using javascript to explain certain concepts.
 Javascript doesn't support features like interfaces and abstract classes but with the addition of typescript we can write javascript like we do in other languages like c# and java.
 So in this article we will be using typescript too.

 Solid principles helps in reducing tight coupling between classes in our code.
 Tight coupling is when a group of classes highly depend on one another.
 Loose coupling is the opposite of tight coupling and this approach makes our code more reusable, readable, flexible, stable and maintainable.
-It is advisable to avoid tight coupling as much as possible and always make your code is loosely coupled.
+It is advisable to avoid tight coupling as much as possible and always make your code as loosely coupled as possible.

 **SOLID** stands for
 - S - [Single Responsibility Principle](#srp)